kct22aws/CPP-examples/Add-Vectors.md

 ## Notes

-This program executes addition element by element.
+Addition is done element by element.